Mississinewa River: In literature

 The Mississinewa River is mentioned frequently in a series of poems by the contemporary American poet Jared Carter.
 In 1959 and 1960, while working as a reporter for the Huntington Herald-Press in Huntington, Indiana, Carter covered initial governmental announcements of the proposed construction of three large reservoir dams in north-central Indiana on the Mississinewa, Salamonie, and Wabash rivers.

 In his first book, Work, for the Night Is Coming, published by Macmillan in 1981, Carter created the mythical Midwestern county of Mississinewa.
 The dustjacket explains that this county is located "east of Spoon River, west of Winesburg, and slightly north of Raintree County."
 Its county seat is the actual rural town of Somerset next to the Mississinewa (River) Reservoir.
 The existing town of Somerset was moved by the U.S. Army Corps of Engineers up and out of the valley prior to the valley being flooded in 1966 to create the reservoir.
 The town now sits on the ridge above the river valley and reservoir in Wabash and Grant counties.
 To the northwest, in imaginary Prophet Township, the equally imaginary Massasauga River flows into the Mississinewa.

 In that first book, two early poems, "The Undertaker" and "Monument City", refer to the construction of a large reservoir on the Mississinewa River.
 This imaginary and purely literary reservoir is a conflation of the three actual lakes created by dams on the Mississinewa and the two adjacent rivers.

 In Carter's later books, After the Rain and Cross this Bridge at a Walk, additional poems – "The Purpose of Poetry", "Mississinewa Reservoir at Winter Pool", "Foundling", "Isinglass", "Mussel Shell with Three Blanks Sawed Out", and "Lost Bridge" – narrate changes and dislocations in the lives of local residents brought about by the coming of the reservoir.

+The Mississinewa is also referenced in the title and lyrics of the song "By the Mississinewa" from the 1943 Cole Porter musical "Something for the Boys".
+Porter was born and raised in Peru, Indiana, near the mouth of the Mississinewa.